haydenji0731/Nuc2ProPy-LR/README.md

-# Long DNA Read to Protein Aligner
+# Nuc2ProPy-LR: Long DNA Reads 2 Protein Aligner

 We aim to convert DNA sequence reads into amino acid sequences and then search against large-scale protein databases.